jemarq04/bash-argparse/README.md

 * `bap_add_posarg`:
 Use this function to add a positional argument to your script.
 Unlike some argument parsers, you can set whether or not the positional argument is required.
 Note that required positional arguments cannot follow optional positional arguments.
+If you wish to designate a positional argument as an integer argument, you must do the error checking using the functions added in version 2.1.0 given in "More
-Currently, positional arguments do not have the ability to check if an integer/float is provided.
-Essentially, it will be assumed that the value is a string.
-If you wish to designate a positional argument as an integer argument, you must do the error checking using the functions added in version 2.1.0 given in "More Helper Functions".
+Helper Functions", as BAP does not keep track of positional argument datatypes.
+Note that positional arguments can also have metavariables, but, similarly to flags, they cannot be used to retrieve the value provided by the user.
-Usage: `bap_add_posarg $posarg $required "$message"`.
+Usage: `bap_add_posarg $posarg $required "$message" [$metavar]`.

 * `bap_parse`:
 Use this function to parse the command line arguments.
 This is done **after** you have added all of the flags and positional arguments necessary